Shared mailboxes in Exchange Online

 Shared mailboxes are a great way to handle customer email queries because several people in your organization can share the responsibility of monitoring the mailbox and responding to queries.
 Your customer queries get quicker answers and related emails are stored in one mailbox.

+A shared mailbox doesn't have its own user name and password.
+You can't log into a shared mailbox directly using Outlook or Outlook Web App.
+You must first be granted permissions to the shared mailbox, and then you access it using Outlook or Outlook Web App.
 You don’t need to assign licenses to shared mailboxes, except when they are over their storage quota of 10 gigabytes (GB).
 If your shared mailbox goes over its quota of 10GB and you don’t assign it a license, after one month the shared mailbox will be locked.
 You can avoid having to assign the license by using archiving to avoid going over your quota.

 You can use the Exchange admin center (EAC) to create a shared mailbox in one step.
-For details, see Create a Shared Mailbox.
+For details, see Create a shared mailbox.
 Just navigate to Recipients > Shared mailboxes to view all the management tasks for shared mailboxes.

 You can use the following permissions with a shared mailbox.